vitojeng/ohara-quickstart/docs/src/quickstart_vm.rst

 - Hover over FTP source connector and click the "Link" button, and move your mouse to the first topic named "T1" and click on it.
 A connection should be created:

 - Repeat the same step but this time with "T1" to create a connection between T1 and stream
 - And stream -> T2 then T2 -> FTP sink connector.
-After you're done, you should have a graph like this (Components position have been tweaked so it's better to see the relation between these components):
+After you are done, you should have a graph like this (Components position have been tweaked so it's better to see the relation between these components):

 .. figure:: images/add-stream-done.png
   :alt: Add stream done

-You might have noticed that hte Toolbox is disappeared, and that's because we have closed it in order to have a larger space to work with in Paper.
+You might have noticed that the Toolbox has disappeared, and that is because we have closed it in order to have a larger space to work with in Paper.
 You can do this by clicking on the "x" located on the upper right corner of Toolbox.

 .. note::